 - Dogs can be allergic to a component of the diet.
 This is so rare that we don’t recommend you focus on this until later.
-We will work with you to develop an elimination diet at the appropriate time.
+We will work with you to design an elimination diet at the appropriate time.

 4. Omega 3 and Essential Fatty Acids

 The foods pictured earlier both contain additional levels of the fatty acids we know to reduce skin inflammation and itch.
 Many clients choose to use these integrated foods, but you can also add them to your dog’s existing diet.